Part 1: The Woodcutter and His Wife

 Each morning the witch said to the boy, “Show me your finger.
 I will feel how plump you are getting.”
 For the old witch could not see well.
 Hansel held out his finger as he was told.
 The witch smiled when she felt how plump he was getting.

-“Gretel,” Hansel whispered in fear, “what are we to do?
+“Gretel,” Hansel whispered to his sister in fear.
+“What can we do?
 Soon I will be plump enough and the witch will want to eat me!”
 His sister wished she had a plan, but could not think of anything.

 One night when the witch was sleeping, Gretel had an idea.
 She picked up a bone from one of the piles on the floor and woke her brother.
 “Hansel,” she said, “the next time the witch asks to see your finger, hold out this bone to her instead.”